findy-network/findy-network.github.io/content/en/blog/gh-rulesets/index.md

 I crafted the following approach according to the original idea presented in [the GitHub blog](https://github.blog/2023-07-24-github-repository-rules-are-now-generally-available/#bypass-with-ease-or-how-i-learned-to-stop-worrying-and-love-the-bot).
 The goal is to protect the main branch so that:

-1. Developers can make changes only via pull requests that have passed the status check "test."
+1. Developers can make changes only via pull requests that have passed the status check `test`.
 1. The releaser bot can push tags and update versions in the GitHub Actions workflow directly to the main branch without creating pull requests.